chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ]
 ```

-This activation event ensures that our extension will be activated whenever VS Code needs to restore a webview with the viewType: `catCoding`.
+This activation event ensures that our 插件 will be activated whenever Baosky needs to restore a webview with the viewType: `catCoding`.

-Then, in our extension's `activate` method, call `registerWebviewPanelSerializer` to register a new `WebviewPanelSerializer`.
+Then, in our 插件's `activate` method, call `registerWebviewPanelSerializer` to register a new `WebviewPanelSerializer`.
 The `WebviewPanelSerializer` is responsible for restoring the contents of the webview from its persisted state.
 This state is the JSON blob that the webview contents set using `setState`.

 ```ts
 export function activate(context: vscode.ExtensionContext) {